intelagense/rwxrob/quotes/README.md

 - "It's sort of a terrible abstraction fly-strip.
 (Brian Cantrill)"
 - "The biggest thing I look for in a candidate is self-motivated learners.
 Home labs, personal projects, and participation in CTFs stood out. (neogodfather)"
 - "A smooth sea never made a skilled sailor."
-- "Dont judge art by it's creator, otherwise we can't like anything. (kipvanderzee)"
+- "Don't judge art by it's creator, otherwise we can't like anything. (kipvanderzee)"
 - "I git-commit every 20 seconds.
 Commit is not a commitment. (strager)"
 - "My \$0.02 is that you can find a whole list of things wrong with *every* language depending on how you look at it.
 (MousePotato)"
 - "Electron: Where XSS is RCE. (equipollent_z)"